ZiyingHuang3/GDIM32-Final/README.md

 ### Evelina Wang
 The item draft was completed on 2.21.
 This enables the items to be picked up and detected by NPCs.
-Scary NPC script and player health finished on 2.22
+Scary NPC script and player health finished on 2.22.
+Change interact from click F to click the mouse
 ### Team Member Name 2
 Put your individual final Devlog here.
 ### Team Member Name 3